thai-dang/Udacity-Build-It-Bigger/README.md

-# Gradle for Android and Java Final Project
+# Gradle for Android and Java Project

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist